-Replay is a data recovery tool that provides streaming access to a rolling window of recent Twitter historical data.
-It should be utilized to recover data in scenarios where your consuming application misses data in the realtime stream, whether due to disconnecting for a short period, or for any other scenario where you fail to ingest realtime data for a period of time.
+Recovery is a data tool that provides streaming access to a rolling window of recent Twitter historical data.
+It should be utilized to recover data in scenarios where your consuming application misses data in the real time stream, whether due to disconnecting for a short period, or for any other scenario where you fail to ingest realtime data for a period of time.

-There are different varieties of Replay streams, corresponding to different types of realtime streams that they complement.
-PowerTrack Replay streams are provided to allow customers using realtime PowerTrack to recover data they miss, using the same types of rules as they use in realtime.
+There are different varieties of Recovery streams, corresponding to different types of realtime streams that they complement.
+PowerTrack Recovery streams are provided to allow customers using realtime PowerTrack to recover data they miss, using the same rules as they use in realtime.

-If your account is configured with a Replay stream, your app can make requests to it that operate in the same manner as requests to Gnip’s realtime streams.
+With the Recovery stream, your app can make requests to it that operate in the same manner as requests to existing realtime streams.
 However, your app must specify parameters in the URL that indicate the time window you are requesting.
-In other words, a Replay request asks Gnip’s API for “Tweets from time A to time B.” These Tweets are then delivered through your streaming connection in a manner that mimics the realtime stream, but at a slightly-faster-than-realtime rate.
+In other words, a Recovery request asks for “Posts from time A to time B.” These Posts are then delivered through your streaming connection in a manner that mimics the realtime stream.

-Tweets are delivered beginning with the first (oldest) minute of the specified time period, continuing chronologically until the final minute is delivered.
-At that point, a “Replay Request Completed” message is sent through the connection, and the connection is then closed by Gnip.
-If your request begins at a time of day where little or no matching results occurred, there will likely be some period of time before the first results are delivered – data will be delivered when Replay encounters matches in the portion of the archive being processed at that time.
-When no results are available to deliver, the Gnip stream will continue sending carriage-return “heartbeats” through the connection to prevent you from timing out.
+Posts are delivered beginning with the first minute of the specified time period, continuing until the final minute is delivered.
+At that point, a “Recovery Request Completed” message is sent through the connection, and the connection is then closed by Gnip.
+If your request begins at a time of day where little or no matching results occurred, there will likely be some period of time before the first results are delivered – data will be delivered when Recovery encounters matches in the portion of the archive being processed at that time.
+When no results are available to deliver, the stream will continue sending carriage-return “heartbeats” through the connection to prevent you from timing out.

 The Backfill feature is used to request up to 5 minutes of stream data that is missed after a disconnect, and is available on PowerTrack and Volume streams as an optional feature.